JinJiang22/fsds_GroupWork/draft/report_draft.md

 ## Short Summary
 ### Background

 Under the serve impact of pandemic, there is a growing concern regarding the changes of tourists' preferences after COVID-19, due to the difference in social values and priorities during pandemic era.
 Study in Guayaquil highlighted that participants do prefer to visit places that are less crowded and environmentally friendly, and only 7.3% of people do not have changes in travel attitude (Orden-Mejía et al., 2022).
 Reviewing the tourism in UK, in 2021 Tourism Recovery Plan, swift recovery to pre-pandemic levels is one of the objectives, while tourism industry is expected to contribute to the promotion and conservation of cultural and natural heritage (DCMS, 2021).
 This study aims to observe the changes in tourist preferences through studying the distribution of Airbnb listings in London before and after COVID-19 and provide a prediction for the future trend in tourism industry.

 ### Key Findings

 ### Recommendations
+In order to quickly restore the London tourism market to pre-pandemic levels, the City of London must correct the direction of tourism promotion.
+It is necessary to develop and promote 1,157 open green spaces that London has that are not crowded.
+This will instill a sense of awareness among visitors to London that it is eco-friendly place and safe from contagious diseases that may come in the future.

 ## Research Design